Growing Degree Days Calculator

 Worked Examples:

-Tomato transplant heat: A gardener keeps the default tomato model, Fahrenheit units, modified crop average, base 50 F, cap 86 F, and biofix date of 2026-05-01.
+A gardener keeps the tomato model, Fahrenheit units, modified crop average, base 50 F, cap 86 F, and a May 1 biofix.
 The sample rows from May 1 through May 9 accumulate 190.5 F-day.
-The Accumulation Ledger marks Transplant establishment as reached because the total is above 180 F-day, and the Stage Outlook shows about 259.5 F-day remaining before First flower watch.
+The Accumulation Ledger marks Transplant establishment as reached because the total is above 180 F-day, and the Stage Outlook shows the remaining heat before First flower watch.

-Troubleshooting a blank or warning-heavy result: If the summary says weather rows are needed or the warning box says rows could not be parsed, check the first few lines for a recognizable date and numeric min/max, mean, or GDD value.
-A header such as date,tmin,tmax is accepted, but a row with a missing date or text where a temperature should be will be skipped until corrected.
+If rows cannot be parsed, check the first few lines for a recognizable date and numeric min/max, mean, or GDD value.
+A header such as date,tmin,tmax is accepted, but a missing date or text where a temperature should be will be skipped until corrected.

 FAQ: